Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks

-Table 1 describes the results of five algorithms on the CMU ARCTIC and APLAWD datasets on clean speech.
-It can be seen that DCNN has the highest detection rate (99.3 \% and 95.5 \%) on both the datasets.
-The IDA of the DCNN method is also the least for both the datasets.
-It was observed that all the algorithms degrade on the APLAWD dataset which might be because it contains ten speakers of varied pitch frequencies.
+Table \ref{tab: resulttab} describes the results of six algorithms on the CMU ARCTIC on clean speech.
+It can be seen that CNN has the highest detection rate (99.3 \% and 95.5 \%) on both the datasets.
+The IDA of the CNN method is also the least for both the datasets.

-A similar trend is observed even with noisy speech as can be observed in Figure 4.
-It is seen that DCNN and ZFR are very robust to noise with the IDR being above 90\% even at 0 dB babble noise.
-Further, the IDA of the DCNN algorithm is consistently lowest for all cases considered.
+A similar trend is observed even with noisy speech as can be observed in Figure \ref{fig: comparison}.
+It is seen that CNN and ZFR are very robust to noise with the IDR being above 90\% even at 0 dB babble noise.
+Further, the IDA of the CNN algorithm is consistently lowest for all cases considered.

-Table II describes the outcomes on the experiments (b), (c) and (d) that are designed to ascertain the generalization abilities of the proposed algorithm across different speaker, dataset and SNR settings.
-For the case of cross-dataset studies (Noe that CMU has three speakers while APLAWD has ten), the IDR reduces by 2-3\% albeit IDA remains intact.
-To further confirm the robustness to pitch-period, we trained a model on only male speakers and tested on the female speaker of the CMU and vice-versa.
-It was the observed that there was no or slight reduction in IDR and IDA, compared to the models that were trained on all speakers.
-In the third experiment, a model that was trained on 0 dB Babble noise was tested on speech with different SNRs and it was observed that there is no change in the model performance.
 It is noteworthy that in all these experiments, the model parameters (detection probability threshold: 0.5 and bin-size: 5) were kept the same in-spite of which the models generalize well across datasets, recording settings, speakers and noise-levels.